 The Linguistics Track has two options:

-- Basic (12 half-courses; 1 language requirement; no thesis)
+- Regular (12 half-courses; 1 language requirement; no thesis)

-- Honors (14 half-courses (2 additional thesis-writing tutorials); 2 language requirements; thesis)
+- Honors (14 half-courses (2 additional thesis-writing tutorials); 2 language requirement; thesis)

 Required non-tutorial courses (9 half-courses)